korakoss/minicompiler/DEVNOTES.md

     - **TODOs:**
         - returns in func bodies having the correct type
         - assign values having the type of the target
+        - turn hashmaps to vecs if possible?
         - (some final touches)
+- rething who owns what in HIR

+### QUESTIONS
+- does the .scopetree in HIR even work?

 ### PLAN
 - hir-codegen